ospalh/3d-printing/tea-portioner/description.md

 ## Customizable tea (sugar, coffee &c.) portioner

-Quickly measure the right amount of tea leaves for one pot, or other granular materials where you need the same amount every day.
+Quickly measure the right amount of tea leaves for one pot, or other granular materials where you need the same amount every day:

-The STL files are for 44 cm³ (44 ml) and 55 cm³ (55 ml), the right amount of roibos tea for my two teapots, 1 dm³ (1 l) and 1.25 dm³ (1.25 l).
-They are smoother than what you get out of the customizer.
-If you want this smoothness, download the SCAD file, open it and reduce the `$fa` value according to the comment.

-If you like to strike off the funnel to the left, you should mirror the measuring cup before you print it

-### Customizer

-* Main parameter is the volume.
-When you know the mass to use, you need the density.
-For roibos, the 44 cm³ and 55 cm³ is for 12 g and 15g, that is 270 kg/m³ or 0.27 g/cm³
-* When you have a mass, look up the density in the [FAO list](http://www.fao.org/docrep/017/ap815e/ap815e.pdf), elsewhere, or measure yourself.
-* This is no precise measuring device.
-Expect large tolerances.
-* The “American customary units” *is* a bit of a joke, or my pet peeve.
-GIYF when you want to know how many cm³ are in 7/13 cups, or whatever it is your recipe says.

-### Print Settings

-* Supports: no
-* Brim: yes Measuring cup only.
-The chute may fall over without.
-* Make sure the chute is to the left or right on Prusa style printers, or the y axis acceleration would put extra force on it.

-### How to use

 * Place the funnel on the measuring cup.
 There *is* a right way, with the wider brim of the funnel on the flat surface of the cup, but with the funnel in another direction it should work well, too.
-* Pour in the tea leaves until the cup is a bit over full
+* Pour in the tea leaves until the cup is a bit over full.
-* Slide off the funnel, striking the measuring cup and pouring the extra tea back in its tin over the chute
+* Slide off the funnel, striking the measuring cup and pouring the extra tea back in its tin over the chute.
 * The measure now contains the right amount of tea.
 Pour it into the filter or teapot.
-I use my funnel and stand for this
+I use my funnel and stand for this.

+The STL files included are for 44 cm³ (44 ml) and 55 cm³ (55 ml), the right amount of rooibos tea for my two teapots, 1 dm³ (1 l) and 1.25 dm³ (1.25 l).
+For other sizes use the customizer.
+When you have a mass, look up the density in the [FAO list](http://www.fao.org/docrep/017/ap815e/ap815e.pdf), elsewhere, or measure yourself.

+The included STL files are smoother than what you get out of the customizer.
+You can download the SCAD file, open it in OpenSCAD and uncomment the `$fs` and `$fa` lines according to the comment to get this smoothness.

+The “American customary units” in the customizer *is* a bit of a joke, or my pet peeve.
+Practically, Americans should look up the millilitres per teaspoon &c. in [this list](http://www.jsward.com/cooking/conversion.shtml), and visit [metric4us](http://metric4us.com/) at their leisure after they printed their portioner.

+Of course there’s nothing wrong with using a measuring  spoons or scoops like things [682146](https://www.thingiverse.com/thing:682146) or [619626](https://www.thingiverse.com/thing:619626).
+Except that the designer seems to think that 29.5735295625 cm³ or 14.7867647825 cm³ are useful units of measurement, and won’t [discourage](http://metric4us.com) Americans – and Britons – from that silly habit.
+I still prefer this because tilting a tea tin is easier than filling a measuring spoon, especially if their is barely enough tea in the tin for one pot.

+### Print Settings

+* Supports: no
+* Brim: yes Measuring cup only.
+The chute may fall over without it.
+* Make sure the chute is to the left or right on Prusa style printers, or the y axis acceleration force would work to tear it loose.

 ### Safety concerns